SimoneDutto/MachineLearning-Course-Assignments/READ.md

 #### GridSearch and K-Fold
 Usually when the dataset is small, as it is ours, it is a good choise to use cross-validation.
-K-Fold is the most common cross validation method.
+K-Fold is the most common cross validation method and it is one among the best approach if we have limited data because it ensures that every observation from the original dataset has the chance of appearing in training and test set.
-<br></br><br></br>
+<br></br>
 It consists in:
 - Shuffle the dataset randomly.
 - Split the dataset into k groups